arjavdongaonkar/Informative-Image-Captioning/README.md

 Each image has ***5*** captions describing it.

 # Model
 In Image Captioning, a CNN is used to extract the features from an image which is then along with the captions is fed into an RNN.
 To extract the features, we use a model trained on Imagenet.
-I tried out VGG-16, Resnet-50 and InceptionV3.
+I tried out VGG-16, Resnet-50, and InceptionV3.
 Vgg16 has almost 134 million parameters and its top-5 error on Imagenet is 7.3%.
 InceptionV3 has 21 million parameters and its top-5 error on Imagenet is 3.46%.
 Human top-5 error on Imagenet is 5.1%.

-For creating the model, the captions has to be put in an embedding.
+For creating the model, the captions have to be put in an embedding.
 Setting the embedding size to ***300***.
-The image below is the model that I used.
+The image below is the model that I used. .
 ![alt text](https://github.com/arjavdongaonkar/Informative-Image-Captioning/blob/master/model/2020-06-18%20(14).png?raw=true)

 After training the model for 50 epochs with batch size of 512,